noubre/seekdeep/README.md

 SeekDeep offers two collaboration modes when interacting with peers:

 - **Collaborative Mode**: When a peer sends a query to the host's LLM, both the message and response are visible to everyone in the chat.
 All peers see all conversations.
-- **Individual Mode**: When a peer sends a query, the message and response are only visible to that peer, keeping each user's conversation private.
-(Not tested fully yet)
+- **Private Mode (Default)**: When a peer sends a query, the message and response are only visible to that peer, keeping each user's conversation private.

 Only the host can switch between modes using the dropdown in the UI.
-As a host, when you change modes, all connected peers chat modes be updated automatically.
+When a host changes modes, all connected peers' chat modes are updated automatically.
+For security and consistency, all peers start in private mode by default, and mode updates are only accepted from the host or server - not from other peers.

-### Keyboard Shortcuts (Not tested)
+### Keyboard Shortcuts

 - **Ctrl/Cmd + Enter**: Submit the current prompt
 - **Enter**: Submit the current prompt (unless Shift is held)